IceHe/lib/java/cmd/java.md

 _`-XX:+AllowUserSignalHandlers`_

 - _Enables **installation of signal handlers by the application.**_
-    - _By default, this option is disabled and the application isn’t allowed to install signal handlers._
+    - _By default, this option is disabled and the application isn't allowed to install signal handlers._

 **`-XX:VMOptionsFile=filename`**